zeroibc/my-mac-os/km/readme.md

 All the macros / palettes are attached to this GitHub repository sorted into appropriate folders and I describe some of these macros / palettes below.
 For others, you can simply clone this repo and see what you like.
 I will be uploading essentially all the macros I use here.

+A lot of these macros were made with great help from the [Keboard Maestro forum community](https://forum.keyboardmaestro.com/latest).

 ## Global Macros
 - Get current url from safari
 	- will get the URL of your current tab and put it into your clipboard